 - people on premises used for the administration of the society

-The lottery may only be promoted for a purpose for which the society is conducted.
+The lottery may only be promoted for a purpose for which the society is run.

 Private lotteries cannot be conducted on vessels.
 The Gambling Act 2005 defines a vessel as:

 - anything designed or adapted for navigation or other use in or on or over water.
 Not including a seaplane or amphibious vehicle (vehicles that provide transport on land and on or under water)

 - a hovercraft

-- anything or part of any place situated on or in water
+- anything or part of any place on or in water

 Advertising of private lotteries

-Private lotteries must comply with conditions relating to advertising which state that no advertisement for a private society, work or residents lottery maybe displayed or distributed at any other premises except the society's or work premises or the relevant residence.
+Private lotteries must follow conditions about advertising.
+These state that advertisements for a private society, work or residents lottery cannot be displayed or distributed at any other premises except the society's or work premises or the relevant residence.